HewlettPackard/swarm-learning/docs/User/Frequently_asked_questions.md

 If you are starting the SL and ML nodes by using the `run-sl` script, then the GPUs can be specified as appropriate environment variables by using `--ml-e` option.

 For AMD GPUs, you can set `usercontaineropts` and/or `usrenvvars` section of the SWOP profile.
 For more information, see [SWOP profile schema](/docs/User/SWOP_profile_schema.md).
-If you are starting the SL and ML nodes by using the `run-sl` script, then the GPUs can be specified as appropriate parameters as specified in the [User machine learning container parameters](/docs/Install/Running_Swarm_Learning.md).
-For more information on User machine learning container parameters, see *HPE Swarm Learning Installation and Configuration Guide*.
+If you are starting the SL and ML nodes by using the `run-sl` script, then the GPUs can be specified as appropriate parameters as specified in the [User machine learning container parameters](/docs/Install/Running_Swarm_Learning_using_CLI.md#-user-machine-learning-container-parameters).
+For more information on User machine learning container parameters, see [User machine learning container parameters](/docs/Install/Running_Swarm_Learning_using_CLI.md#-user-machine-learning-container-parameters).

 ## <a name="SECTION_F32_J1Y_CTB"/> What all GPUs are supported ?